Seven-Wave/GitClient/README.md

 # Link: https://seven-wave.github.io/GitClient/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Redax and hooks are also used here.

 ## Available Scripts